Looking for ideas to use the vibrant fall leaves to make activities for your toddlers? Try this Fall leaf Alphabet matching activity.

 We used three sheets of cardboard and have written letters in order.
 The activity is ready!
 Place the Leaves next to the board or in a tray and let the child match them up.

-Please share it with your friends who are teaching Alphabets to their children.
+Did you like this idea?
+Please share it with your friends who are teaching Alphabet to their children.

 Pin this Alphabet matching activity